stoneface86/nappgui-nim/README.md

 No versions have been released yet as this library is currently a WIP.

+## Dependencies

+A vendored copy of NAppGUI is included in this repository so you will only need to install NAppGUI's dependencies:

+ - Linux: GTK3, OpenGL, Curl (optional)
+ - OSX: None
+ - Windows: None

 ## Install

 Install nim and nimble, then install using nimble